Rolla offers free rent to help fill teaching positions

 After making some adjustments, he said they finally found someone.

-“We decided, in order to attract people, we started out with 6 months free rent and we’ve since then increased it to a year,” said USD 217 Superintendent John Barrett.
+“We decided, in order to attract people, we started out with six months free rent, and we’ve since then increased it to a year,” said USD 217 Superintendent John Barrett.

 Even though all the positions are filled in Rolla, rural teachers still have to take on a lot.